microsoft/java-example-client-basics/README.md

 ### Tutorial: Running The Examples

-Use the [DeployR CLI](https://github.com/deployr/deployr-cli) to download and run the java-example-client-basics examples.
+Use the [DeployR CLI](https://github.com/microsoft/deployr-cli) to download and run the java-example-client-basics examples.

 ## License ##

-Copyright (C) 2010-2015 by Revolution Analytics Inc.
+opyright (C) 2010-2016, Microsoft Corporation

 This program is licensed to you under the terms of Version 2.0 of the Apache License.
 This program is distributed WITHOUT